What is an Independent Module?

 STEP 1: APPLY FOR YOUR PROJECT TO RECEIVE MODULE CREDIT

 Applying for module credit, which must be completed first, is the academic portion of your project.
-You must meet with the Registrar to request the required petition form and receive the guidelines on how to create a module proposal.
+You must meet with the Office of Re-Enrollment to request the required petition form and receive the guidelines on how to create a module proposal.

 Please keep the following in mind when applying for module credit: